Does the naked body belong on Facebook? It's complicated

 "All of a sudden, it was just insane, the negative feedback we got," she said.
 "Facebook banned my personal account."

-She said she got no warning, or reason why she was banned, though she figured it was for nudity.
+Robertson said she's been banned on and off since starting her campaign.
+When that happens, she couldn't delete racist and sexist comments that were posted on her group's page.
+She got no warning, or reason why she was banned, though she figured it was for nudity.
 That is even though Facebook allows nudity in some cases, including for political activism.

 Artists have staged protests and pleaded with Facebook.
 Some have found other platforms to show their work, but they say the company's sheer dominance in online communications makes it difficult to have the same reach.